Abraham ben David: Biography

-The centre of the RABaD's activity was Posquières, after which place he is often called.
+The center of the RABaD's activity was Posquières, after which place he is often called.
 The town is known as Vauvert today.
 It is difficult to determine when he moved to Posquières; but about 1165, Benjamin of Tudela, at the outset of his travels, called upon him there.
 He spoke of the Ravad's wealth and benevolence.
 Not only did he erect and keep in repair a large school-building, but he also cared for the material welfare of the poor students.
-A street exists in Vauvert with the name "Rue Ravad."
-His great wealth brought him into peril of his life because, to obtain some of it, Elzéar, the lord of Posquières, had him cast into prison, where, like Rabbi Meir of Rothenburg, he might have died, had not Count Roger II Trencavel, who was friendly to the Jews, intervened, and by virtue of his sovereignty banished the lord of Posquières to Carcassonne.
-Thereupon the Ravad returned to Posquières, where he remained until his death.
+A street exists in Vauvert with the name "Rue Ravad"' dedicated after him on the 800 anniversary of his death.
+His great wealth brought him into peril of his life because, to obtain some of it, Elzéar, the lord of Posquières, had him cast into prison, where, like Rabbi Meir of Rothenburg, he might have died, had not Count Roger II Trencavel, who was friendly to the Jews, intervened, and by his sovereignty banished the lord of Posquières to Carcassonne.
+Thereupon he returned to Posquières, where he remained until his death.

 Among the many learned Talmudists who were his disciples in Posquières were Rabbis Isaac ha-Kohen of Narbonne, the first commentator upon the Jerusalem Talmud; Abraham ben Nathan of Lunel, author of HaManhig; Meir ben Isaac of Carcassonne, author of Sefer haEzer; and Asher ben Meshullam of Lunel, author of several rabbinical works.
-Raavad's influence on Jonathan of Lunel also is evident, though the latter did not attend his lectures.
+RABaD's influence on Jonathan of Lunel is also evident, though the latter did not attend his lectures.